Editor’s note: This post was last updated on February 24, 2026.

 5. Extra Time Off

-Offer half-days, full days, or flexible scheduling as recognition for outstanding performance.
-Time remains one of the most valued rewards, especially as employees increasingly prioritize work-life balance.
-This costs the organization minimal resources while delivering substantial appreciation value.
+Offer half-days, full days, or flexible scheduling for outstanding performance.
+Time is one of the most valued rewards.
+It costs the organization very little and delivers significant appreciation.

 6. Professional Development Opportunities

-Provide access to online courses, certifications, or skill-building resources.
-Many platforms offer free or low-cost options, and employees particularly value growth opportunities that advance their careers.
-This demonstrates investment in their future while strengthening your workforce capabilities.
+Give employees access to online courses, certifications, or skill-building resources.
+Many platforms offer free or low-cost options.
+Employees value growth opportunities.
+This shows investment in their future while building your workforce.

 7. Choice of Projects or Assignments